 Introduction to the use of descriptive and inferential statistics in the collection of data and the interpretation of research in psychology and education.
+Prerequisite: PSYC 100 or by permission.

 252 Culture and Human Behavior.

 This course focuses on the role of culture in human behavior.
 Attention is given to (1) the conceptual, ethical, and methodological challenges involved in making cross-cultural comparisons, (2) understanding how psychological inquiry is informed by a cultural perspective, and (3) applying psychological principles in order to understand and improve intercultural interaction.